Bias-inducing geometries: an exactly solvable data model with fairness implications: Mitigation strategies

-\paragraph{Coupled Networks.} The emergence of classification bias in the T-M could be lead back to the clear mismatch between the generative model of data and the learning model.
+By changing these relative weights one can force the model to pay more attention to some types of errors and re-establish a balance between the accuracies on the two sub-populations.
+The goal is to identify a classifier that achieves high accuracy (lower panels) while minimising the MI for different fairness metrics.
+Notably, given a weight $w_1$, these minima occur for different values of the weight $w_+$.
+Only $w_1=0.1$ seems to have a value of $w_+$ close to several minima of the MI, but this point correspond to a sharp decrease in accuracy in both subpopulations, thus fairness is achieved but at the expense of accuracy.
+These results are in agreement with rigorous results in the literature \citep{barocas-hardt-narayanan-2019}, but also show how the incompatibilities between the different constraints extend to regimes where the fairness criteria are not exactly satisfied. \paragraph{Coupled Networks.} The emergence of classification bias in the T-M traces back to the clear mismatch between the generative model of data and the learning model.
 In order to move towards a matched inference setting, we need to enhance the learning model to account for the presence of multiple sub-populations and labelling rules.
-This inspires a novel mitigation strategy -- called \textit{coupled neural networks}.
-The strategy consists in the simultaneous training of multiple neural networks, each one seeing a different subset of the data associated with a different sub-population.
-The networks exchange information by means of an elastic penalty that mutually attracts them, and the intensity of this elastic interaction is obtained by cross-validation.
-This approach is close in spirit to other methods already present in the literature \cite{calders2010three,saglietti2021analytical,zenke2017continual}.
+This inspires a mitigation strategy that we call \textit{coupled neural networks}, consisting in the simultaneous training of multiple neural networks, each one seeing a different subset of the data associated with a different sub-population.
+This idea is represented by the following modified loss

+where $\pmb W_\pm$ are the weights of the two networks, $b_\pm$ their associated bias terms, and $\hat y_\pm^\mu$ are their respective estimation of label $y^\mu$.
+The networks exchange information through the elastic penalty $\gamma$ that mutually attracts them, and the intensity of this elastic interaction is obtained by cross-validation.
+This approach shares some ideas with other methods present in the literature: \citep{zenke2017continual,saglietti2021analytical} add an elastic penalty term to the loss to bias the training trajectory, while \citep{calders2010three} proposes to combine estimations from different Bayesian classifiers.
+However, note that these prior approaches were tailored for different learning protocols or problem domains, and could not be applied in the problem setting considered in this paper.
+Other similar optimisation strategies include simultaneous linear regression \citep{myers1990classical} and multiple factor analysis, but to our knowledge, these approaches have not yet been applied in the bias mitigation context.